 Students who are tardy to school must report to the Attendance Office to secure an admit.
-Excessive tardiness may result in loss of privileges, detention, parent conference, and/or suspension.
+Excessive tardiness may result in loss of privileges, detention, and/or parent conference.

-• Lost and Found School Policy
+Lost and Found School Policy

 Please make sure your child's name is in/on his personal items i.e. book bag, lunch box, wallet, purse, sweater, and jacket.
 Many of these articles are lost and unclaimed each year.
 Lost articles may be claimed in the office when properly identified.